dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 While developing the code, we advise you to work with very small datasets until you know it doesn't crash, and then use the full training set.
 Monitor the cross-entropy loss (and/or the perplexity) over the training: if the loss does not decrease while you are training, there is probably an error.
 For instance, if the learning rate is set to a value that is too large, the loss values may be unstable or increase.

+If your solution is implemented correctly and you are using the full training set, training the model for one epoch with GPUs on Minerva should take a few minutes.

 ## Step 5: Evaluation and analysis

+**Note:** the skeleton implementation of `train` ends with the call `self.model.save_pretrained`.
+If you did not modify `args.output_dir`, then your trained model will be stored in the directory `trainer_output`.
+If you want to reuse a trained model without having to run the whole training loop again, then you can load it by calling `A1RNNModel.from_pretrained('trainer_output')`.
+In addition, you will probably want to load your saved tokenizer (`A1Tokenizer.from_file('your_file_name')`).

 ### Predicting the next word

-Take some example context window and use the model to predict the next word.
+Take some example text and use the model to predict the next word.
+For instance, if we apply the model to the text *She lives in San*, what word do you think will come next?
-- Apply the model to the integer-encoded context window.
+- Apply the model to the integer-encoded text.
 As usual, this gives you (the logits of) a probability distribution over your vocabulary.
+(Make sure that you consider the right position here: if your tokenized input includes an end-of-sentence dummy, you should take the logits at the second-to-last position.)
 - Use <a href="https://pytorch.org/docs/stable/generated/torch.argmax.html"><code>argmax</code></a> to find the index of the highest-scoring item, or <a href="https://pytorch.org/docs/stable/generated/torch.topk.html"><code>topk</code></a> to find the indices and scores of the *k* highest-scoring items.
-- Apply the inverse vocabulary encoder (that you created in Step 2) so that you can understand what words the model thinks are the most likely in this context.
+- Apply the inverse vocabulary encoder (that you created in Step 1) so that you can understand what words the model thinks are the most likely in this context.

 **Make sure that one or more examples of next-word prediction is printed by your Python program and included in the submitted output file.**